beersb/SOC-Automation-Lab/README.md

 </div>

 ### Deploying the Wazuh Server
-The next step in our lab was deploying the Wazuh server and installing the Wazuh server on this newly deployed instance.
+The next step in our lab was to deploy the Wazuh server, and then install Wazuh on this newly deployed instance.
 Wazuh itself can function both as an Extended Detection and Response (XDR) platform and a SIEM system.
-It works by installing an agent on machine the administrator would like to monitor, and this agent ingests log data that it forwards to the centralized Wazuh server.
+It works by installing an agent on a machine the administrator would like to monitor, and this agent ingests log data that it forwards to the centralized Wazuh server.
 Then, the Wazuh server processes the data, generates alerts, etc.
-In this case, our Wazuh server was located in the cloud, hosted by Vultr, instead of a VM on our local machine.
-So, to deploy the machine, we logged onto to our Vultr account through their web portal and then deployed a new server, named Auto-SOC-Wazuh, using Ubuntu 22.04 LTS for the operating system.
-In terms of system resources, this system will be somewhat beefy, although it is by no means a monster, weighing in at 8GB of RAM and ***GB of storage.
+In this case, our Wazuh server was located in the cloud, hosted by Vultr, instead of a local VM or our personal machine.
+Therefore, we logged onto our Vultr account through the web portal and then deployed a new server, named Auto-SOC-Wazuh, using Ubuntu 22.04 LTS for the operating system.
+In terms of system resources, this system was be somewhat beefy, although it was by no means a monster, weighing in at 8GB of RAM.
 Once the server was ready to go, we added it into the Auto-SOC-Defualt firewall created above to prevent brute force attacks.
 However, this firewall needed to be modified in order to allow traffic between the Windows host and the Wazuh server.
 Accordingly, a rule was added to allow all traffic on TCP ports 1-65535 for traffic whose source/desitnation was either the Windows host or the Ubuntu machine.

 As soon as server finished booting up, we ssh-ed into its root account via a PowerShell session on the SOC Analyst Laptop, inputting credentials as necessary so we could begin the Wazuh install.
 For this project, Wazuh was installed using an automated script, which can be found in the Wazuh documentation and may be executed with the following:

     curl -sO https://packages.wazuh.com/4.9/wazuh-install.sh && bash wazuh-install.sh -a

 It would no doubt be beneficial to practice installing the application by hand.
-This however, must await a future date when the lab, or a similar lab that also utilizes Wazuh, will be redone using only manual installation techniques.
-In any case, as the script ran, it output a message declaring that ports 1514, 1515, and 443 must all be open on the Wazuh server.
+This however, must await a future date when the lab, or a similar lab that also utilizes Wazuh, might be redone using only manual installation techniques.
+In any case, as the script ran, it outputted a message declaring that ports 1514, 1515, and 443 must all be open on the Wazuh server.
 Accordingly, we allowed these ports through the firewall on our machine via ufw:

     ufw allow 1515
     ufw allow 1514